Personal Injury Claims On A Private Property Compensation Specialists

 How Long Do I Have To Claim For An Injury On Private Property?

-Under some circumstances, the three-year time limit can work differently.
-If a child suffers an injury on private property, then the time limit will not begin until the day they turn 18.
-A claim could be made on the child’s behalf by a court-appointed litigation friend before this day comes.
+• If a child under the age of 18 sustains an injury on private property, then the time limit will not begin until the day they turn 18.
+A litigation friend could be appointed to manage the claims process for them at any point prior to the injured party celebrating their 18th birthday.
 If this doesn’t happen, however, then the injured party will have three years to start their own claim from the day of their 18th birthday.

 Contact our team of advisors for free if you would like to ask any questions about the time limit for making a private property injury claim.